ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 ## Development Setup
 Follow the instructions in the csproj file to create a LocalOverrides.targets file with your Hollow Knight installation path.
 If you use the Hollow Knight Modding Visual Studio extension (recommended), there is an item template to create this file for you automatically.

-Post-build events will automatically package the mod for export **as well as install it in your HK installation.** When developing on the mod **do not install Archipelago through Scarab.** If Archipelago is installed through Scarab, uninstall or disable it before testing.
-Archipelago.HollowKnight will not load if both Scarab and development versions are installed at the same time.
+Post-build events will automatically package the mod for export **as well as install it in your HK installation.** When developing on the mod **do not install Archipelago through an installer.** Some installers, e.g. Lumafly, can pin the development version to prevent it from being replaced by the production version from the installer.